How to get started:

 1. Schedule a 30-minute Discovery Call with Valerie Aprahamian here

-2. Meet for a 2-hour IEP Assessment consultation when You and Valerie will gather all required information, make a plan of action and fill out the proper release information.
+2. Meet for an IEP Assessment consultation where you and Valerie will gather all required information, make a plan of action and fill out the proper release information.

 3. Schedule IEP meeting with the school